jeiros/MDRun/docs/usage.rst

 --------------

 Select your settings in the JSON file.
 There is an example file ``input_example.json``.
-You can also generate an input example file with ``JobSubmitter skeleton``.
+You can also generate an input example file with ``mdrun skeleton``.

 The code uses Python 3.
 Test your Python version in your machine with ``python --version``.

 Then, use the program with::

-    JobSubmitter generate_scripts input_example.json
+    mdrun generate_scripts input_example.json

 This will generate a series of ``.pbs`` files that have to be copied to the HPC along with the ``launch_PBS_jobs`` script and the appropriate files to run the MD job (topology, any restart/inpcrd files, as well as the input files with the MD settings.)